yzdxs/learn-anything/readme.md

 - 🗺 = it is another mind map
 - 📝 = it is a course
+- 📖 = it is a free book
-- 📚 = it is a book
+- 📕 = it is not a free book (and you either have to search online or buy it)

 If you think that there is a better way one can learn the subject or you wish something was added, [please say it](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙